lindsaywaldrop/firefly_noses/README.md

 ## Required software and packages

-Figures, tables, and statistical values are fully reproducible in the main manuscript as well as the supplemental information using RStudio version 2024.12.1+563 and R version 4.4.1 or higher from a R project in the Github repository.
+Figures, tables, and statistical values are fully reproducible in the main manuscript as well as the supplemental information using RStudio version 2024.12.1+563 and R version 4.4.1 or higher from the R project file.

 The following R packages are available on CRAN and required to run this code: